 For other noisy animals such as chickens and cockatoos, or animals that are causing other environmental health issues such as bad odours from fouling, you should also seek to contact the local authorities who will be able to help address these problems.

-Simply put, it is illegal to record someone on their private property in any way.
-So, if you do want to take further steps to prevent your neighbour from recording you, you are well within your rights to do so.
+If you do want to take further steps to prevent your neighbour from recording you, you are well within your rights to do so.
 For example, you could contact a solicitor and have them send a letter of complaint to your neighbour.
-Or, you can go directly to the police with the matter.
+Or, you can go directly to the police with the matter if you feel that their filming of you amounts to harassment.
 It may depend on the relationship you have with your neighbour and what you feel the most comfortable doing.
-However, your neighbour could receive a fine or even prosecution for this illegal activity.
+However, your neighbour could receive a fine or even prosecution if their activity is found to be illegal.

 Everybody has a right to be free from harassment, especially on their own property.
 If you feel as though your neighbour is harassing or intimidating you for any reason, you may feel anxious, frightened, or simply fed up.
 Harassment can take many forms.
 Some common examples that often come into play in neighbour disputes include:

 - Threats of violence against you or actual violence carried out against you